clintcolding/clintcolding.github.io/_posts/2017-07-07-godaddy-api-and-powershell.md

 - PowerShell
 - GoDaddy
 - API
+excerpt: Navigating through the GoDaddy web portal just to update a few DNS records can be painful, use PowerShell instead.
 ---

 I work with our public DNS records quite a bit.
 The most painful part of the process is navigating through the GoDaddy web portal just to update the same records on a handful of domains.
 I created a PowerShell [module](https://github.com/clintcolding/GoDaddy) that calls the GoDaddy API to make these simple changes much less frustrating.